embedded-iota/iota-iot-network-protocol/README.md

 ## Naming Convention

-The following naming convention MUST be used in the implementation.
-It is OPTIONAL to replace empty strings in names with underscores _
+The following naming convention SHALL be used in the implementation.
+The naming conevention within the implementation MUST be CamelCase or Underscore _.

 ### Node

-A Node SHOULD be an embedded device which MUST be SensorNode or PaymentNode.
-Node is the generic name for both.
+A Node MUST be one physical device.
+A Node SHOULD be an embedded device.

-#### NodeClass
+#### Properties

+##### Node Class

-The NodeClass MUST be a property on a Node and MUST be SensorNode or PaymentNode.
+The Node Class MUST be a property on a Node and MUST be Sensor Node or Payment Node.

+##### NodeType

+A NodeType MUST be Seed Node or WorkerNode.

+##### Node ID

+Each Node MUST have its own independent Node ID within a Node Group.

-#### SensorNode
+#### Other

+##### Sensor Node

-A SensorNode SHOULD be a small embedded device which MUST collect some data about the sourounding environment.
+A Sensor Node SHOULD be a small embedded device which MUST collect some data about the sourounding environment.

-#### PaymentNode
+##### Payment Node

-A PaymentNode SHOULD be a small embedded device.
+A Payment Node SHOULD be a small embedded device.
 It MUST accepts IOTA payments and MUST provide some service or access to goods.

-#### NodeGroup
+##### Node Group

-A NodeGroup MUST be group of Sensor- or PaymentNodes.
+A Node Group MUST be group of Sensor- or Payment Nodes.
 They MUST fullfil the same or similar purpose.
 They MUST be within physical limited area.

-#### NodeGroup Member
+##### Node Group Member

-A NodeGroup Member MUST be a Node within a NodeGroup.
+A Node Group Member MUST be a Node within a Node Group.

-#### SeedNode
+##### Seed Node

-A SeedNode MUST be a Node within a NodeGroup.
-It MUST holds the configuration for new NodeGroup Members.
-It is also MUST be responsible for collecting the status of the NodeGroup for a Gateway.
+A Seed Node MUST be a Node within a Node Group.
+It MUST holds the configuration for new Node Group Members.
+It is also MUST be responsible for collecting the status of the Node Group for a Gateway.

-#### WorkerNode
+##### WorkerNode

-A WorkerNode MUST be NodeGroup Member which is not a SeedNodes.
+A WorkerNode MUST be Node Group Member which is not a Seed Nodes.

-#### NodeType

-A NodeType MUST be SeedNode or WorkerNode.

-#### NodeGroup Neighbor
+##### Node Group Neighbor

-All other Nodes MUST be called NodeGroup Neighbor.
+All other Nodes MUST be called Node Group Neighbor.

-#### NodeID

-Each Node MUST have its own independent NodeID within a NodeGroup.

 ### Gateway

+A Gateway MUST be on physical device.
 A Gateway SHOULD be a more powerful embedded device.
-It MUST gives a NodeGroup Member indirect access to the tangle.
+It SHALL give a Node Group Member indirect access or direct to the tangle.

+### Status Codes

+##### HEALTHY

+The Status HEALTHY MUST return by Node, if  everything operates like expected.

+##### DEAD

+The Status DEAD MUST return by a Nodes Node Group Neighbors, if they cannot contact this Node Group Member directly or indirect anymore.

+##### BROKEN

+The Status BROKEN MUST return by a Node, if the Node is still available but not able to fullfil its purpose.

-### IotaAddress
+### IOTA Address

-An IotaAddress MUST be the address which is used on the Iota tangle.
+An IOTA Address MUST be the address which is used on the Iota tangle.

-#### IotaAddress Milestone
+#### IOTA Address Milestone

-A IotaAddress Milestone MUST be an ID for a given Iota Address which will be set by a Gateway.
+A IOTA Address Milestone MUST be an ID for a given Iota Address which SHOULD be set by a Gateway.
+It SHALL NOT be set by a Node Group Member.

-#### NodeGroup SeedKey
+#### Node Group Seed Key

-A NodeGroup SeedKey MUST be a shared Iota seed.
-Therefore every NodeGroup Member MUST use the same seed on the tangle.
+A Node Group Seed Key MUST be a shared Iota seed.
+Therefore every Node Group Member MUST use the same seed.
+They also SHALL use the same addresses on the tangle.

 ### Communication